 There are established routes across the state and biologists run the routes two times annually during the spring/summer.
 The first run is completed during the peak breeding window for ring-necked pheasant (May 10 - June 10) and the second run is completed during the peak of quail breeding (June 10 - July 10).
-Each route has 20 stops for 3 minutes each to record individuals heard or seen.
+Each route has 20 stops, where biologists stop for 3 minutes and record individual birds seen or heard.
 The number of routes surveyed annually depends on staff availability, but as many of the surveys are completed as possible.
+Statewide, observers recorded an average of 0.38 quail per stop/route (Same as 2019) with quail occurring at 19% of the stops (11% increase from 2019) based on the 2nd run results.